<Match Preview>

 Q: Some players who had been injured were seen in today's practice.
 From the coach's perspective, how did the returning players look?

-A: Regarding Watanabe, the focus is on improving his condition and restoring his physical fitness.
+A. Regarding Watanabe, it is important to improve his condition and to restore his physical fitness.
 Aoki also needs to improve his physical condition while simultaneously regaining his ball touch.
 Nakamura and Abe have entered the final phase of their recovery.
-I believe they will regain their ball touch precision as they accumulate official match experience.
-Matsuki and Higashi have no issues since their injuries were not muscle-related.
-Kashifu is making every effort to return as soon as possible.
-If all players can participate and we can field a young average-age squad, combined with continuity in matches, I believe this will contribute to the team's maturity.
-Currently, many negative factors are overlapping.
-However, it is precisely because of these difficult circumstances that players like Tawara Tsukida and Kumada have been given opportunities, leading to their growth.
-Nishido is also progressing well, as are Arai and Nozawa.
-Terayama is beginning to mature as a professional player through increased playing time.
-If these challenging situations are fostering the development of young players, then I think we can view this situation positively as well.
+I believe they will regain the precision of their ball touch as they accumulate official matches.
+Matsuki and Higashi have no issues as their injuries are not muscle-related.
+Yoshifu is making every effort to return as soon as possible.
+If all players can play and we can field a young average-age lineup, and if we can continue to compete consistently, I believe this will lead to the team’s maturation.
+Currently, many negative things are overlapping.
+However, precisely because of such difficult circumstances, players like Tawara Tsukida and Kumada have been given chances, which has led to their growth.
+Nishido is also progressing positively, as are Arai and Nozawa.
+Terayama is beginning to mature as a professional player through accumulating playing time.
+If these difficult situations contribute to the growth of young players, then I think this situation can also be viewed positively.

 [Player Interview]